gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-camera.md

 Looking at the example above we see that things further away are drawn smaller.
-Given our current sample one easy way to make it so that things that are further away appear smaller would be to divide by Z. Think of it this way.
+Given our current sample one easy way to make it so that things that are further away appear smaller would be to divide the clipspace X and Y by Z. Think of it this way.

 If you have a line from (10, 15) to (20,15) it's 10 units long.
 In our current sample it would be drawn 10 pixels long.
 But if we